ankaAR/bestiario5e/_creatures/yuan-ti-nightmare-speaker.md

 ***Multiattack (Yuan-ti Form Only).*** The yuan-ti makes one constrict attack and one scimitar attack.

 ***Constrict.*** Melee Weapon Attack: +5 al ataque, alcance 10 pies, un objetivo.
-Impacto: 10 (2d6+3) bludgeoning damage, and the target is grappled (escape DC 14) if it is a Large or smaller creature.
+Impacto: 10 (2d6+3) puntos de daño contundente, and the target is grappled (escape DC 14) if it is a Large or smaller creature.
 Until this grapple ends, the target is restrained, and the yuan-ti can't constrict another target.

 ***Scimitar (Yuan-ti Form Only).*** Melee Weapon Attack: +5 al ataque, alcance 5 pies, un objetivo.
 Impacto: 6 (1d6+3) slashing damage.